So. We’re Fast Familiar - a group of recovering theatre makers and artists from different creative and academic backgrounds.

 Fast Familiar were selected for Aesthetica Art Prize Anthology: Future Now - 100 contemporary artists of 2020.

 The Metro recognised our legacy of digital innovation, “The digital studio was doing the business way before the lockdown trend for online arts experiences”.
 We were praised by The Guardian for pioneering “a hybrid form that is its own thing entirely… Fast Familiar are making participatory stories that feel distinctly theatrical.”

 The Justice Syndicate was longlisted for the Lumen Prize, and received multiple 4 and 5 star reviews.

-In 2019, Fast Familiar were selected to be part of the EU VERTIGO STARTS project; our residency resulted in Smoking Gun, which was chosen by the Financial Times as one of their ‘Top ten dramas to enjoy at home’ during the first COVID-19 lockdown.
+Fast Familiar were selected to be part of the EU VERTIGO STARTS project; our residency resulted in Smoking Gun, which was chosen by the Financial Times as one of their ‘Top ten dramas to enjoy at home’ during the first COVID-19 lockdown.

 The Evidence Chamber, played online by participants from over 20 countries, was featured by the New York Times as “an especially successful way for theater to be enjoyed from a laptop” and shortlisted for a Times Higher Education Award.